 a.
-Assembly uses other than education and child care: I space for every five seats or if there are no seats, one space for each 100 square metres of floor area devoted to public occupancy b.
-Education and child care uses: 2 spaces for each classroom or 25 stu- dents or children, whichever is less c.
-Institutional uses 1 space for each two beds or clientele spaces d.
+Assembly uses other than education and child care: 1 space for every five seats or if there are no seats, one space for each 100 square metres of floor r area devoted to public occupancy b.
+Education and child care uses: 2 spaces for each classroom or 25 students or chil- ----------------------------------- --- dren, whichever is less c.
+Institutional uses: 1 space for each two beds or clientele spaces d.
 Residential Dwelling uses 2 spaces for each dwelling unit e.
-General Residential uses 1 space for each rental suite or unit, plus 1 space for each 10 square metres of common spaces such as common rooms, kitchens, and recreation areas. f.
-Business and personal service uses 1 space for each 20 square metres of floor area floor area
+General Residential uses 1 space for each rental suite or unit, plus 1 space for each 10 square metres of common spaces such as common rooms, kitchens, and recreation areas.

-1 space for each 30 square metres of
+f.
+Business and personal service uses 1 space for each 20 square metres of floor area g.
+All other uses 1 space for each 30 square metres of floor area